MaximePHAMTHANH/GuestSuite/README.md

 ## Star display:

 The notation is converted in a star display in quarter of stars using SVG:
-*La note est convertie en quart d'étoiles SVG:*
+*La note est convertie en quart d'étoiles par SVG:*

 ![Stars](Pictures/Stars.png)

 ## Render of the plugin:

+The notation, stars and number of reviews is displayed using a shortcode:
+*La note, les étoiles et le nombre d'avis sont affichés par shortcode :*
 ![Reviews](Pictures/Rendu.png)

 ## Wordpress Admin Panel:

-Informations:
+Informations in the Wordpress Admin Panel:
+*Information sur le tableau de bord Wordpress :*

 ![GuestSuite](Pictures/Shortcode.png)